Yuan-Meng/personal_website/content/posts/md_coding.md

 Rather than using MSE as the cost function, we can use cross entropy ([explained](https://youtu.be/6ArSys5qHAU) by StatQuest): $\frac{\sum_{i}^{n} y_i \log(\hat{y_i})}{n}$, where $y_i$ is the actual outcome (0 or 1) and $\hat{y_i}$ the predicted outcome.
 We don't want to use classification metrics (e.g., accuracy, precision, recall) as the cost function because they don't have sensitive gradients.

-Unlike linear regression, OLS is no longer appropriate for logistic regression because it make predict values greater than 1 or less than 0.
-We can still use gradient descent to find the best $\mathbf{w}$ and $b$.
-I'll skip Scikit-Learn because it's just a matter of importing different functions.
+Unlike linear regression, OLS is no longer appropriate for logistic regression, because it may predict values greater than 1 or less than 0.
+However, we can still use gradient descent to find the best $\mathbf{w}$ and $b$ values.
+I'll skip the Scikit-Learn implementation because it's just a matter of importing different models.

 First, we can use `make_classification` to generate some toy data: